tfmalt/serial-mqtt-bridge/README.md

 This is not a unique project.
 Many have implemented similar solutions.
-The code is aimed to be clean and simple to follow for beginner and intermediate developers, follwing modern C++ best practices and event-driven and reactive design patterns as much as possible.
+The code is aimed to be clean and simple to follow for beginner and intermediate developers, following modern C++ best practices and event-driven and reactive design patterns as much as possible.

 By implementing the serial connection protocol it should work out of the